Kicking It Old School: Kickball Rules From the 1920s

 But perhaps the strangest part of the game was the base running.
 When the ball was kicked, the runner ran to the base.
 Yes, the base: There was only one!
 A runner on base would either try to score when his teammate kicked the ball or stay put, meaning 14 players were allowed to stay on base at one time.
 If they didn’t return home by the time the last batter on a team kicked, they were out.

-Any physical education teachers want to give this a shot this fall and get back to us?
+Any physical education teachers want to give this a shot and get back to us?